A-Z of Recycling

 Plastic bags - Reuse next time you go shopping, or use as bin liners.
 Better still take a reusable cloth bag or bag for life to do your shopping and don't pick up plastic bags at all.
 Most supermarkets offer plastic bag recycling so make use of this.

-Plastic wrappers - Plastic wrappers can be added to the plastic bag recycling points in your local supermarket (where facilities exist) or you can save them up and take to Polyprint at Rackheath, Norfolk www.polyprint.co.uk (polythene only).
+Plastic wrappers or film - Plastic wrappers can be added to the plastic bag recycling points in your local supermarket http://www.recyclenow.com/what-to-do-with or you can save them up and take to Polyprint at Rackheath, Norfolk www.polyprint.co.uk (polythene only).
 The company will accept film on site, or you can post it to them.
 For further details visit http://www.polyprint.co.uk/pages/recycling.php .

-Plastics (rigid plastics) - A mixed rigid plastics recycling trial is currently in operation at Dereham, Ketteringham, Caister and King's Lynn Main Recycling Centre Plus sites.
-Rigid plastics accepted include food containers, bottles, toys, empty paint pots, buckets, guttering, garden furniture and other similar items.
+Plastics (rigid plastics) - A mixed rigid plastics recycling trial is currently in operation at Dereham and King's Lynn Main Recycling Centre Plus sites ONLY.
+Rigid plastics accepted include food containers, bottles, toys, empty paint pots, buckets, guttering (DIY restrictions apply), garden furniture and other similar items.
 Plastic bags, plastic film and polystyrene foam are not accepted (see plastic bags).
 Please note that this service is currently a trial and may be changed or removed without notice.

-Questions - If you have any questions on what can be taken to Norfolk County Council Main Recycling Centres call 0344 8008020.
-Or to find out what can be recycled in your kerbside collection call your district council.Back to top ^
+Questions - Click the link if you have any questions on what can be taken to Norfolk County Council Main Recycling Centres or call 0344 800 8020.
+Or to find out what can be recycled in your kerbside collection contact your local district council.Back to top ^

-Saucepans - If in good condition consider donating to charity or finding a new home for them through your local Freecycle group.
+Saucepans - If in good condition consider donating to charity or finding a new home for them through your local online forum.
 They can also be put in the scrap metal bin at your nearest Norfolk County Council Main Recycling Centre for recycling.

 Scrap metal - scrap metal can be recycled at any of Norfolk County Council's Main Recycling Centres as long as it does not exceed the weekly allowance if it is DIY waste (eg radiators).